Vulnerable residential area (Denmark): Developments in the neighbourhoods

 Since 2018, the number of vulnerable residential areas according to the official statistical definition has been more than halved, from 43 areas in 2018 to 17 areas in 2022.
 Parallel to this, the number of what is today officially designated "parallel societies" has declined from 29 areas in 2018 to 10 areas in 2022.

 Criteria

 Non-Western determination

-The Danish government classifies all 28 EU-member countries, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, Vatican City, Canada, the United States, Australia and New Zealand as "Western countries".
+The Danish government classifies all 27 EU-member countries, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, Vatican City, Canada, the United States, the United Kingdom, Australia and New Zealand as "Western countries".
 All other countries are classified as "Non-western countries".
 The Danish government only classifies someone as a "Person of Danish origin" if at least one of their parents were Danish citizens born in Denmark.
 All other people are classified as "Immigrant" or "Descendant [of immigrant]".
-A Danish citizen born in Denmark could still be classified as "non-Western" if none of their parents were born in Denmark.
-Hettie O’Brien, a writer and assistant opinion editor at the Guardian, has noted the example of Muhammad Aslam, a taxi driver in Denmark who is a Danish citizen born in Pakistan and whose children are Danish citizens born in Denmark, with the children being classified as "non-Western" due to Aslam's Pakistani birthplace.

 Proclamation Requirements

 After the changes made in 2021, a vulnerable residential area ("udsat boligområde") is defined as a social housing area with at least 1,000 residents that fulfil at least two of the following four criteria: